jsvobo/DetSeg/README.md

         SAM-1 (downloaded by pip)

 ### Code structure, main modules:
-    sam.ipynb - testing coco loading
-    test_all.py - runs all available tests for the code detection_pipeline.py - main pipeline logic
-    coco_visuals.ipynb - notebook working with coco dataset

-    /run_detection - files and classes working with external models run_mvit.py - wrapper for MViT model
+    evaluator.py - main pipeline class. when run directly, evaluates the pipeline sam.ipynb - sam sequential inference on images, visuals of masks etc. coco_visuals.ipynb - notebook working with coco dataset IoU_recall_visuals - loads saved IoU values and produces histograms etc. test_all.py - runs all available tests for the code

+    /detection_models - detection model wrappers, dummy classes dummy_detectors.py - basic detector wrapper structure
+            + 2 *dummy* classes, which produce GT boxes and GT+ middle point mvit_wrapper.py - wrapper for MViT model - *Not finished*, might not be used at all prob_wrapper.py - wrapper for PROB model - *Not finished*, might not be used at all

+    /segmentation_models - segmentation model wrappers
-        run_prob.py - wrapper for PROB model
+        base_seg_wrapper - basic segmentation wrapper structure
+        sam1_wrapper.py - 2 classes: SamWrapper and AutomaticSam, sam loading function sam2_wrapper.py - Not implemented yet, will ad SAM-2

     /utils
-        utils.py - general utility functions. work with bboxes and masks sam_utils.py - code for wiking with sam model(s) visual_utils.py - code snippets used for data visualisation in plt
+        utils.py - general utility functions. work with bboxes and masks jupyter_utils.py - code snippets used for data visualisation in plt.

     /testing
         cuda_test.py - testing cuda availability and where CUDA_HOME is set to

-    /datasets - where to put datasets files and files working with the datasets saver_loader.py - TODO: daving and loading partial results dataset_loading.py - coco wrapper, filepath parsing
+    /datasets - where to put datasets files and files working with the datasets dataset_loading.py - coco wrapper, filepath parsing, test for coco_loading

     /config - (not used right now, will use config files in the future)

-### Working with our packages:
-    to import everything from utils:
-        import utils
-    then use utils.fn() or just fn() (since they are unpacked by *) to call any function from any utils package similarly with datasets

-    from run detection, you can import 2 folders at once: mvit and prob, which contain definitions for wrappers to the respective models import run_detection
-        then use mvit.detect_objects(...) and so on (cant use the function dorectly, since they are naming conflicts between the inferrence functions)

-### Recommended coco structure
+### Needed coco structure (for year=2017, analogus for 2014 in the same place)
         COCO/
             train2017
             val2017